-You have the opportunity to examine human rights in historical context.
-Examine how ideas of human rights have developed historically and choose optional modules that relate to the field of human rights.
-Our course allows you to experience both disciplines, and to graduate with a strong competence in history and the study of human rights.
+In this degree you have the opportunity to examine human rights in historical context, to understand how ideas of human rights have developed historically and choose optional modules that relate to the field of human rights..
+Our course allows you to explore history and the study of human rights and to graduate with a strong competence in both disciplines.

 At Essex we are actively engaged in debates about the meaning of justice in the UK and beyond.
 Our Human Rights Centre is a recognised international leader.
 Through our work with the United Nations, governments, human rights organisations and corporations all over the world, we bring a global outlook to our teaching.

-At Essex we specialise in commercial law, public law, and human rights law.
-Our School of Law is ranked top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014), and we are ranked among the top 200 departments in the QS World University Rankings (2018).
+Our School of Law specialises in human rights law, business law, public law, criminal justice, health law, law and technology, and legal studies.
+It is ranked in the top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014), and we are ranked among the top 200 departments in the QS World University Rankings by Subject (2020).

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.